Xuanduan: Ming dynasty

 According to the new regulations, the emperor's xuanduan (yanbian guanfu, lit.
 'Dress of the Casual Hat') was black (玄) in colour and was decorated with 143 dragons, including a large dragon medallion at the front of the garment; it was also decorated with a green trim border.
 The royal princes had to wear a green xuanduan which was decorated with a green trim and decorated with two ranks badges of dragon design (baohe guanfu, lit.
 'Dress of Preserving Harmony').
 The xuanduan used as the yanfu of the officials were dark green in colour.
 Officials of the third rank and above had xuanduan decorated with cloud patterns while the xuanduan worn by the officials who ranked fourth and below wore plain xuanduan.

 Design and construction

-The xuanduan is a form of yichang, which is composed of an upper garment called yi and a lower garment called chang (skirt).
-According to the Zhouli, the standard xuanduan had sleeves and body of equal size (two chi, two cun long) and the sleeve opening was made of one chi, two cun.
+The xuanduan is a form of Yichang, composed of an upper garment called yi and a lower garment called chang (skirt).
+According to the Rites of Zhou, the standard xuanduan had sleeves and body of equal size (two chi, two cun long) and the sleeve opening was made of one chi, two cun.
 It was made of a whole width of square fabric which was dyed black (or dark) in colour.

 The colour of the skirt (chang) which matches with the upper garment varied depending on rank: i.e. officials of high rank wore black lower garment, middle-rank Shi officials wore yellow lower garment, while the low-rank Shi officials wore lower garment in motleys.